NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

     identifier[]: Key_Identifier(study, "ResearchStudy", study.id);

 ```
 That will build a system that is based on the identifier prefix we provided in the configuration as well as the study's ID value, also from the configuration file.
 If you look at the FHIR Spec for [ResearchStudy](https://hl7.org/fhir/researchstudy.html#resource), you will notice that the *identifier* property is an array.
 To be correct, our identifier must be written to an array.
 Without the square braces, *identifier* would just be an object, which is not valid for this resource.
-The empty square braces simply means the target variable is an array and, if the assignment is non-nil, it will be appended to the end (in this case, since there is nothing else in it, it will be the first entry).
+For more information about that operator, see the message further down the page.

 This function is also used for referencing our enrollment, though, it is used indirectly via the function, *Reference_Key_Identifier* which can be found in the *_reference_key_identifier.wstl* whistle file.
 ```JSON